GLOBAL MARKETS-Global stocks down slightly while Treasury yields fall

 Investors were also looking ahead to Thursday's release of the Fed's preferred measure of inflation and euro zone consumer inflation figures, to potentially give markets direction.

-The pan-European STOXX 600 index .STOXX lost 0.34% and MSCI's gauge of stocks across the globe .MIWD00000PUS shed 0.15% on the day after risingfor four straight weeks.
+The pan-European STOXX 600 index .STOXX had closed down 0.34% and MSCI's gauge of stocks across the globe .MIWD00000PUS was last down 0.20% on the day after rising for four straight weeks.

 Still, European Central Bank President Christine Lagarde said on Monday the European Central Bank's fight to contain price growth was not yet done as wage growth was still strong and the outlook was uncertain, but she did point to easing euro zone inflation pressure.